circlesandlines/Kiboto/README.md

 pip install -r requirements.txt
 ```

-Copy the sample config and modify it as your own:
+Copy the sample config and modify it as your own.
+At the moment, you only need to add the port:
 ```
 cp conf/server_sample.config conf/server.config
 vim conf/server.config
 ```

-At the moment, you only need to add the port

 Start up the server:
 ```